What is Dead By Daylight about?

 Also keep the noise down.
 Sprinting and vaulting through windows fast will make noise that the killer can hear.
 Try to only sprint when you know the killer is far away from you.
 Lockers are also spread around the map that you can hide in.
 Be advised though – lockers can be searched and there’s no escape if the killer pulls you out.
 Be careful not to stay in the same place too long as well.
 If you decide to remain still, crows will start circling above your head again helping to point out your location to the killer.

 There are a couple of ways to defend yourself if you find your self being pursued.
 Flashlights can be taken into the game and even found in chests hidden on the map.
 These flashlights can be used to shine into the killer’s face and stun them.
-I have found this a bit hit and miss though.
-You can also pull down wooden pallets as you run past to block the killer behind you.
+I have found this a bit hit and miss for me.
+However, when I play as Killer, works really well against me – I guess it comes down to practice like all things in this game.
+You can also pull down wooden pallets as you run past them to block the killer behind you, and potentially stun them.
 The killer will have to either find another way around to you, allowing you more time to hide; or break it up, which will take precious time for him / her.

 When I first started playing this game on Steam I was so scared being a survivor.
 The close-quarter nature of the game and the array of blind corners through out, coupled with no knowledge of the game’s mechanics, made for a terrifying experience.
 However, I find it to be more and more fun with each match, now that I have gotten used to the game.